routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 	<img src="/images/curbside-pickup/workspace-edit-touchpoint.png" width="90%">
 </p>

 Click **Edit** to edit the touchpoint and add your Trello handler to it using the **Handler** field.
-Just click on the field, start typing you handler name, and then choose the handler from the list.
+Just click on the field, start typing your handler name, and then choose the handler from the list.

 <p align="center">
 	<img src="/images/curbside-pickup/touchpoint-add-handler.png" width="75%">